microsoft/AirSim/docs/coding_guidelines.md

 ## This is Too Short, ye?

 Yes, and it's on purpose because no one likes to read 200 page coding guidelines.
-The goal here is to cover only most significant things.
+The goal here is to cover only most significant things which are already not covered by [strict mode compilation in GCC](http://shitalshah.com/p/how-to-enable-and-use-gcc-strict-mode-compilation/) and Level 4 warnings-as-errors in VC++.
 If you had like to know about how to write better code in C++, please see [GotW](https://herbsutter.com/gotw/) and [Effective Modern C++](http://shop.oreilly.com/product/0636920033707.do) book.
-All our code requires (strict mode compilation in GCC)[http://shitalshah.com/p/how-to-enable-and-use-gcc-strict-mode-compilation/] and  Level 4 warnings-as-errors in VC++.